wilsonmar/generic-jmeter-test/README.md

 ## URL lists ##

 The URLs in the file have to be relative to the hostname.
-You can set a URL prefix for the whole test (e.g. "/servlet") and a URL prefix for each threadgroup (e.g. "/code", "/images") in the `test.properties`.

 You could use a website crawler/broken link checker to generate a URL list for your test content.
 Possible tools: